sinclairzx81/smoke/readme.md

 <a name="FileSystem"></a>
 ## FileSystem

-Smoke includes a hierarchical file system built on top of IndexedDB which can store large binary and text files within the browser.
-The file system has support for streaming read and write, directory enumeration, copy, move, rename as well as file and directory watch events.
-It is built to act as a static file store for network servers but can be used as a general purpose file system for storing large files in the browser.
+Smoke provides a hierarchical file system able to store large files within the browser.
+The file system is backed by IndexedDB and has support for streaming read and write, directory enumeration, copy, move, rename as well as file and directory watch events.
+It is designed to act as a static file store for network services but can be used as a general purpose file system for applications needing to store large files in the browser.

 <a name="FileSystem-Open"></a>
 ### Open